kkdlau/COMP4411-Modeler/readme.md

    - [ ] It should use at least ten primitives and at least four levels of hierarchy
    - [ ] use at least one each of the `glTranslate()`, `glRotate()` and `glScale()` calls to position these primitives in space
    - [ ] must also use `glPushMatrix()` and `glPopMatrix()` to nest your matrix transformations
- - [ ] Adds at least one of these as a control knob (slider, actually) for some joint/component of your model (M)
+ - [ ] Adds at least one of these as a control knob (slider, actually) for some joint/component of your model - rotate head (M)
  - [ ] hooking sliders to different features of your model using the functions for creating sliders provided by the skeleton (D)
  - [ ] Some simple action as you scrub a slider back and forth (D)
  - [ ] At least one of your controls must be tied to more than one joint/component